-- ExecutivePresident Distelhorst reported that Executive Committee met onCommittee ReportAugust 16th to approve the agenda for today's meeting.
-No action was taken at the Executive Committee meeting. - Superintendent'sDr.
-Edwards spoke about Verdant's upcoming CommunityReportHealth Networking Event on November 3rd, which will include non-profit resource tables and networking with other funders.
+President Distelhorst reported that Executive Committee met on August 16th to approve the agenda for today's meeting.
+No action was taken at the Executive Committee meeting.

+Superintendent's Report

+Dr. Edwards spoke about Verdant's upcoming Community Health Networking Event on November 3rd, which will include non-profit resource tables and networking with other funders.

 She congratulated the Verdant team on two highly successful free community events.
 On August 24th we hosted a summer block party and September 16th we hosted a free suicide prevention workshop which we heard was a life-changing event.
-In 2024, we have plans to host a few larger events versus multiple smaller events to bring more people and resources together.